dell/redfish-ansible-module/README.md

 ```

 The *host alias* entry can be a server's hostname, alias, etc. It doesn't have to be resolvable, it is just a name used to identify each server.
 This name will be used in the files where the results for each server will be placed (read more below).

+The iDRAC IP is critical here as this is the IP that we connect to (we are not connecting to the host OS via ssh, but rather to the iDRAC via https), so be sure this information is correct.
+Please note that this variable can also be a DNS-resolvable name.

 The playbook names are self-explanatory, and they are the best source to learn how to use them.
 Every Redfish API supported by the Ansible module is included in the playbooks.
 If it's not in a playbook, a Redfish API has not been coded into the module yet.